Imbalance Price (Electricity Balancing Market) |

 Implementation of the pay-as-cleared method to price balancing energy is envisioned, and the marginal pricing has been chosen as the preferred methodology, unless a different pricing method is proven to be more efficient in the long run.

-An imbalance price will be calculated for each direction, these prices may however be the same, thus allowing the possibility of both single pricing and dual pricing (the choice of which is correlated to the length of the imbalance settlement period).
+An imbalance price will be calculated for each direction, these prices may however be the same, thus allowing the possibility of both single pricing and dual pricing (the choice of which is correlated with the length of the imbalance settlement period).

 After real-time, the TSO charges or pays market participants depending on if they are short (have a shortage of supply vis-à-vis their nomination) or long (have a surplus), respectively.
 This payment or charge also depends on whether the entire system as a whole is long or short.
 These payments or charges are known as imbalance settlement prices and are allocated after real-time during the settlement process.
 Finally, the payments and charges are based on underlying balancing market prices, which in turn provide market participants that bear balancing responsibility with the incentive to have their demand and supply in balance so that overall deviations of the system are minimized.
 For the TSO this process should be a 'zero-sum' game where he has no financial interest and bears no financial risk.